jsh9/Image-Digitizer/README.md

 2. Open MATLAB, and in the command window, type `ImgDigitizer`, then Enter.

-*(Click [here](https://github.com/jsh9/Image-Digitizer/releases) to download the binary executable, if you do not have MATLAB, or you prefer to run a packaged executable file.)*
+*(Click [here](https://github.com/jsh9/Image-Digitizer/releases) to download the binary executable if you do not have MATLAB, or you prefer to run a compiled executable file.)*

 3. This window pops out:
 ![](https://github.com/jsh9/Image-Digitizer-in-MATLAB/blob/master/screenshots/screenshot1_startup.png?raw=true)